-Motor Racing: Schumacher fighting for life after France ski accident
+Motor Racing: Schumacher suffers "serious" head injury in ski accident

 This graph is an experimental feature that tracks number of views over time.